Public Information Generators: Common Knowledge and Information Loops: Introduction

 \subsection{The structure of the paper}

 The paper is organized as follows.
 In Section \ref{Section - A simple example}, we provide a simple example to illustrate the key concepts of the paper.
-Section \ref{Section - Model} presents the model and key definitions.
-Section \ref{Section - Partial ordering of deterministic oracles} analyzes deterministic oracles, including a characterization of dominance and a proof that two-sided dominance implies the oracles are identical (given a unique CKC).
-In Section \ref{Section - Partial ordering of (stochastic) oracles}, we examine stochastic oracles in several stages.
-First, we introduce a two-stage game, referred to as a "game of beliefs," which serves as a foundational tool for our characterization within each CKC.
-Then, in Section \ref{Section - A unique common knowledge component}, we characterize dominance in the case of a unique CKC.
+Section \ref{Section - Model} presents the model, the dominance relation, and the posterior-mimicry perspective used throughout the analysis.
+Section \ref{Section: Information loops} introduces local refinement, information loops, covers, and order preservation.
+Section \ref{Section - Equivalent oracles} gives the complete characterization of equivalent oracles.
+Section \ref{Section - necessary and sufficient conditions for dominance} studies one-sided stochastic dominance and states the loop-cover dominance theorem.
+Section \ref{Section - Partial ordering of deterministic oracles} collects the benchmark cases: unique CKC, acyclic/no-loop stochastic structures, non-informative loops, the two-CKC case, and deterministic dominance.
+Section \ref{Section - Conclusion} concludes.